KavinK0001/archlinux-install-script/README.md

 6. The btrfs subvolume layout is compatible with timeshift's snapshot functionality (just make sure not to enable backup @home subvolume)
 7. Supports creating only one user while running the script for now (and gives them sudo privileges by defauly)

+# Prerequisites
+git: `pacman -Sy git`
+And some basic partitioning knowledge

 # Installation

-Requires git to be installed
 Clone this repo with `git clone https://KavinK0001/archlinux-install-script` cd into the directory: `cd archlinux-install-script` execute the script: `bash archinstaller.sh`

-And follow the setup
+And follow the setup as it goes